ironbar/arc25/docs/modeling/Iteration_04_first_steps_with_code.md

 2. Add tests and verify they run with `make test`
 3. Add examples of how to use the function and visualize them in a jupyter notebook

+I'm going to use python 3.10 because it's the same version as the Kaggle notebook.

 ## Results

 ## Conclusion